 If you run a business, you’ll be aware of how important it is to keep costs in check.
 But do you know if you’re getting the best deal for your business gas and business electricity?

 If it’s been a while since you’ve compared business energy, you could be overpaying for the gas and electricity you are using.
 Business owners need to pay close attention to their gas and electricity contracts to ensure they stay on a competitive tariff.

 The graphic below shows how a regular business owner could see price increases of 140% or more from failing to switch business electricity.

-Information and knowledge are essential to ensure your tariff prices stay stable each year.
+Information and knowledge are essential to ensure your business electricity tariff prices stay stable each year.

-There are many reasons why you may want to change your supply.
+There are many reasons why you may want to switch business gas and business electricity suppliers:

-The table below illustrates the potential savings for annual commercial electricity bill for between typical renewal rates versus a current competitive tariff.
+The table below illustrates the potential savings for annual business electricity bill for between typical renewal rates versus a current competitive tariff.

 |Business Size||Renewal Price||Switch Rates||Savings (%)|